Introduction of Bot Framework

 - Facebook sends the message to Bot Framework (Microsoft servers).

-- Microsoft translates the API to their own API, forwards the message to your callback The CallBack feature enables the customer to leave his / her number to be called back by an available agent during business hours.
+- Microsoft translates the API to their own API, forwards the message to your callback CallBack, an IVR menu feature for voice, enables the customer to leave his / her number to be called back by an available agent during business hours.
 URL.

 - You receive the message on your callback URL.